contentful/field-editors/CONTRIBUTING.md

 #### [@contentful/field-editor-single-line](./packages/single-line)

-This package contains a React `SingleLineEditor` component and a extension that is used as a default for `Short text` field type in the Contentful web application.
+This package contains a React `SingleLineEditor` component and an extension that is used as a default for `Short text` field type in the Contentful web application.

 #### [@contentful/field-editor-multiple-line](./packages/multiple-line)

-This package contains a React `MultipleLineEditor` component and a extension that is used as a default for `Long text` field type in the Contentful web application.
+This package contains a React `MultipleLineEditor` component and an extension that is used as a default for `Long text` field type in the Contentful web application.

 ## Local development